Avoiding Common Lifting Injuries: Prevention Tips

 Gradual Progression

 The principle of gradual progression is fundamental in any fitness journey.
 It emphasizes the importance of slowly increasing the intensity, duration, or complexity of workouts to allow the body to adapt without overwhelming it.
-This approach not only fosters continuous improvement but also helps prevent injuries that can arise from sudden increases in workload.
+This approach not only fosters continued improvement but also helps prevent injuries that can arise from sudden increases in workload.

 Use of Lifting Equipment